pangpucsp/curso-js-introdutorio/fundamentos4_js.md

 The value of the expression is compared with the values of each case.
 If there is a match, the associated block of code is executed.

-Exemplo: The getDay\(\) method returns the weekday as a number between 0 and 6.
+Exemplo: The getDay\(\) method returna the weekday as a number between 0 and 6.

 \(Sunday=0, Monday=1, Tuesday=2 ..\)